peteroupc/peteroupc.github.io/random.md

 3. For other PRNGs, or if each process uses a different PRNG design, the following is a way to seed multiple processes for random number generation, but it carries the risk of generating seeds that lead to overlapping, correlated, or even identical number sequences, especially if the processes use the same PRNG.<sup>[**(16)**](#Note16)</sup> Generate a seed (or use a predetermined seed), then:

     1. Create a PRNG instance for each process.
-The instances need not all be of the same design of PRNG; for example, some can be Philox and others `xoroshiro128**`.
+The instances need not all use the same PRNG design or the same parameters; for example, some can be Philox and others `xoroshiro128**`.
     2. For each process, hash the seed, a unique number for that process, and a fixed identifier to generate a new seed allowed by the process's PRNG, and initialize that PRNG with the new seed.

 The steps above include hashing several things to generate a new seed.
 This has to be done with either a [**hash function**](#Hash_Functions) of N or more bits (where N is the PRNG's maximum seed size), or a so-called "seed sequence generator" like C++'s `std::seed_seq`.<sup>[**(17)**](#Note17)</sup>

 > **Example:** SFC64 is a counter-based PRNG.
-To seed two processes with the seed "seed" and this PRNG, an application can&mdash;
+To seed two processes based on the seed "seed" and this PRNG, an application can&mdash;
 > - take the first 192 bits of the SHA2-256 hash of "seed-mysimulation" as a new seed,
 > - initialize the first process's PRNG with the new seed and a counter of 0, and
 > - initialize the second process's PRNG with 1 plus the new seed and a counter of 0.